By Daniel Curry in 1853

 For the first 20 years after their discovery of New York, the Dutch possessions on the Hudson River had much more the character of a trading-post than that of a colony.
 Holland was at that time becoming a nation of merchants, and such was the growth of trade at New Amsterdam that in 1632 the exports amounted to the very considerable sum of $57,000.
 In 1629 a grand scheme for colonizing the Dutch territories in America was formed in Holland.
 Liberty was given to the members of the Dutch West India Company to plant colonies in New Netherland on certain easy conditions.
 It was decreed, that whoever should, within four years after giving notice of his purpose to do so, form a settlement of not less than 50 persons of 15 years old and over, should be entitled to occupy and possess a tract of land 16 miles in extent, along the seashore, or the bank of any navigable river, (or 8 miles when both banks were occupied,) with an indefinite extent inland.
 The persons who formed colonies under this provision were called patroons and were entrusted with large powers within their several manors, both as proprietors and as civil magistrates.

 Under this system of colonization the lands about the bay, and on both sides of the Hudson River, were speedily taken up by the more enterprising members of the Dutch West India Company.
 The island of Manhattan, however, was wisely reserved for the use of the company.
 The patroons, in order to secure the lands they had appropriated, made great efforts to obtain the requisite number of colonists.
 Some were obtained by emigrations from Holland, and some from the English colonies.
-To forward this purpose, liberal conditions were offered by the patroons; and, following the example of the home government, the colonial authorities granted a full toleration to all Christian sects.
+To forward this purpose, liberal conditions were offered by the patroons; and, following the example of the home government, the colonial authorities granted full toleration to all Christian sects.

-In 1633 the little colony of New Netherland received a governor from the fatherland — Wouter Van Twiller, and the scattered settlements and trading-posts on the Hudson River were erected into a province of the United Netherlands.
+In 1633 the little colony of New Netherland received a governor from the fatherland — Wouter Van Twiller and the scattered settlements and trading-posts on the Hudson River were erected into a province of the United Netherlands.
 The new governor brought over with him a company of 104 soldiers, a school-master, and a minister.
 But, as the trade with the Indians was the all-engrossing matter of interest, little was done toward introducing permanent settlers into the province.
 The governor, however, applied himself vigorously to his public duties, and several improvements were undertaken.
 The fort was rebuilt, with barracks for the soldiers; a church and parsonage were erected, and also a house for the governor, and mills and other buildings necessary for the welfare of the settlement.
 The island of Manhattan was divided into farms, called “boweries,” and on the one nearest to the fort, the governor had a dwelling, barn, brewery, and boat-house built.
 Buildings were also erected on some of the other “boweries” of the company.

-During the whole term of Van Twiller’s administration the little colony was in a state of disquiet or alarm.
+During the whole term of Van Twiller’s administration, the little colony was in a state of disquiet or alarm.
 On the east, the English were steadily encroaching on the territory of the company, and on the Delaware River, the Indians were carrying on a destructive war against the feeble settlements.
 Nor were the internal affairs of the government less troublesome.
 Between the government and the patroons, continual disputes were kept up, as to their respective rights, and especially as to the privilege of trading with the Indians, of which both parties claimed a monopoly.
 At the same time, the governor was not altogether forgetful of his private interests.
 In company with several others, he purchased from the Indians a fertile tract of land on Nassau or Long Island, upon which the new proprietors proceeded to establish farms.
 He also purchased, for his own use, the little island just south of the fort, originally called Nutten Island, from the great number of nut-trees found on it; but, from its being the property of Governor Van Twiller, it has since been known as Governor’s Island.
-But, the discontents that prevailed in the colony eventually came to the notice of the company, and, from the character of the complaints, it was deemed best to recall the governor after an administration of four years.
+But, the discontent that prevailed in the colony eventually came to the notice of the company, and, from the character of the complaints, it was deemed best to recall the governor after an administration of four years.

 The new governor, William Kieft, did not arrive in the colony until March 1638.
 He then found the company’s affairs much neglected, and the public property in a ruinous condition — the buildings going to decay, — the boweries or farms untenanted and stripped of their stock, and the purchase of furs, which constituted the principal objective in the colony, engrossed by private traders, and conducted in a most profligate manner.
 The new governor endeavored by orders and proclamations to remedy these evils, but with only partial success.
 A few additional settlers were also brought into the province about this time, and some further purchases of land from the Indians were made, but the growth of the settlements was as yet inconsiderable.